wp-slimstat/wp-slimstat/readme.txt

 6. If you're blocking access to your `wp-content` folder, move `wp-slimstat-js.php` to a different folder, and edit its first line of code to let WP SlimStat know where your `wp-config.php` is

 == Frequently Asked Questions ==

+= I'm very surprised by is the discrepancies between Google Analytics, Jetpack Stats and Slimstat.
+Might you have any idea why this might be occurring? =
+Both Jetpack and GA use Javascript to track visitors.
+All the other pageviews are ignored, because search engines and other crawlers don't execute that client-side code.

+WP SlimStat has a server-side tracking engine, which can capture ALL of your visitors, both 'humans' and 'bots'.
+That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.

 = What do all those filters in the dropdown menu mean? =
 * `browser`: user agent (Firefox, Chrome, ...)